anycable/docs.anycable.io/docs/v1/ruby/broadcast_adapters.md

 If your sentinels are protected with passwords, use the following format: `:password1@my.redis.sentinel.first:26380,:password2@my.redis.sentinel.second:26380`.

+> See the [demo](https://github.com/anycable/anycable_rails_demo/pull/8) of using Redis with Sentinels in a local Docker dev environment.

 ## Custom adapters

 AnyCable allows you to use custom broadcasting adapters: